Master of Ministry | MMIN

 There are many similarities between the Master of Divinity and the Master programs.
 Both degrees are graduate level degrees with a focus on leadership.
 Both degrees will provide adequate training for vocational ministry.
 So how do you decide which is best for you?

-The M.Min. is a 42-hour degree whereas the Master of Divinity is a 75-hour degree.
+The M.Min. is a 36-hour degree whereas the Master of Divinity is a 75-hour degree.
 The Master of Ministry is a streamlined version of the M.Div.
 The Master of Ministry does not include the study of Biblical languages nor does it include the large selection of elective courses.
-Both degrees have an emphasis on leadership, communication, biblical studies, evangelism, and church health.